Buying at home - 'off premises' contracts explained

 - gambling, including lotteries

-- creation or sale of immoveable property
+- creation or sale of immoveable property - for example, the construction of a new building

 - rental of residential accommodation